Weekly Review: Senior Loan CEFs

 The News

+Highland Floating Rate Opportunities Fund (HFRO) announced that it maintains its monthly distribution for September as $0.0770;

+BlackRock Debt Strategies Fund (DSU) announced that it maintains its monthly distribution for September as $0.0685;

-This week Voya Prime Rate Trust (PPR) announced that it maintains its distribution for September as $0.0250.
+Pioneer Floating Rate Trust (PHD) announced that it maintains its monthly distribution for September as $0.0600;

+Also, Certain BlackRock Close-End Funds announced a renewal of share repurchase programs - this will affect BlackRock Debt Strategies Fund, Inc. (DSU) and BlackRock Floating Rate Income Trust (BGT);

 The Benchmark